 - Acid reflux or heartburn

 - Inflammatory bowel disease

-The PillCam is a pill-sized camera that provides a noninvasive alternative to traditional colonoscopy.
-For this procedure, the patient swallows a small capsule that has a tiny camera inside it.
-The camera takes thousands of pictures as it moves through the digestive track and transmits them to a recording device.
+The PillCam provides a noninvasive alternative to a traditional colonoscopy.
+With this approach, the patient swallows a small capsule that has a tiny camera inside it.
+The camera takes thousands of pictures as it moves through the digestive tract.
+It then transmits the pictures to a recording device.

 The SmartPill is also a small capsule that’s swallowed by the patient and delivers information to a recording device.
 It measures pressure, pH, transit time and temperature as it passes through the digestive tract.
 This information helps the physician evaluate motility disorders, such as constipation and gastroparesis.